 Emotions are a tricky thing.
-They can be beautiful, powerful … but not always rational.
+They can be beautiful and powerful … but not always rational.
 When they become intense or come on too strong, they are hard to handle.
 When they’re always intense, it can feel intolerable!
-DBT (Dialectical Behavior Therapy) — which is different from traditional talk therapy and more targeted than CBT (Cognitive Behavior Therapy) — can teach complex kids how to handle intense emotions so they don’t always feel so overwhelmed.
+DBT (Dialectical Behavior Therapy) -- which is different from traditional talk therapy and more targeted than CBT (Cognitive Behavior Therapy) -- can teach complex kids how to handle intense emotions so they don't always feel so overwhelmed.

 So what is DBT?
 Can it really help to manage (and reduce) panic attacks and mood storms and other ways that people tend to lose emotional control?

 Guest Expert, Kimberly Vay, a DBT-Linehan Board Certified Clinician®, spent some time with us talking about the four key aspects of DBT, and how it is different from other forms of clinical treatment.

 She explains that DBT is a “practical treatment” that focuses on giving people the skills they need to handle the extreme ups and downs of their emotions.
 She continues, “emotionally sensitive or emotionally avoidant” children need help to face their feelings, and learn how to manage them.

 “It’s like if you have a 3rd degree burn,” Dr. Vay says.
 “They’re learning the ways to cope with and tolerate these emotions.
 Then [they] can actually touch the burn at the end, as it’s healing.”
 DBT helps people with emotion dysregulation “become aware of what’s going on in their bodies.”
 It helps them regain control of their Executive Function and bring themselves back to the present moment.

 In other words, when the stress cycle is triggered, it helps them Reclaim the Brain!